jkotan/nexdatas.tools/doc/nxsfileinfo.rst

 Options:
    -h, --help            show this help message and exit -a ATTRS, --attributes ATTRS
                         names of field or group attributes to be show (separated by commas without spaces).
-The default:
-                        'units,source_name,source_type,source,strategy,type,depends_on,transformation_type,vector,offset,NX_class,short_name'
+The default takes all attributes
+   -n NATTRS, --hidden-attributes NATTRS
+                        names of field or group attributes to be hidden (separated by commas without spaces).
+The default: 'nexdatas_source,nexdatas_strategy'
    -v VALUES, --values VALUES
                         field names of more dimensional datasets which value should be shown (separated by commas without spaces)
    -p GROUP_POSTFIX, --group-postfix GROUP_POSTFIX